PresentLocation/Art64X/190926/WebsiteMapping.md

 ## PAGE MAPS

-Page maps define everything that exists on a page, and how those things are organized.
+Page maps define everything that exists on a page, and how those things are organized so that the page offers some kind of presentation.

 Three aspects of assessment are:
 1. <b>Layout elements</b> contribute to the arrangement of content on the page.